 Figure 39.
-Trowel Arm Adjustment Fixture
+Trowel Arm Adjustment Fixture Components

-- 4. Unscrew the locking bolts on the adjustment tool and place the trowel arm into the fixture channel (Figure 39).
-A thin shim may be required to cover the blade holes on the trowel arm.
-Make sure to align the trowel adjustment bolt with the fixture adjustment bolt. - 5.
-Use a hex wrench to tighten the locking bolts securing the trowel arm in place. - 6.
-Adjust the bolt distance shown in Figure 39 to match one of the arms.
+- 5. Use an allen wrench to tighten the locking bolts securing the trowel arm in place. - 6.
+Adjust the bolt "distance" shown in Figure 39 to match one of the arms.
 The other arms will be adjusted to match this distance. - 7.
 Loosen the locking nut on the trowel arm lever, then turn the trowel arm adjusting bolt until it barely touches (.010") the fixture adjusting bolt. - 8.
-Once the correct adjustment is made, tighten the locking nut on the trowel arm to lock in place. - 9.
-Loosen locking nut on the adjustment fixture, and remove trowel arm. - 10.
-Repeat steps 4-9 for the remaining trowel arms.
+Once the correct adjustment is made, tighten the lock nut on the trowel arm to lock in place. - 9.
+Loosen locking nuts on the adjustment fixture, and remove trowel arm. - 10.
+Repeat steps for the remaining trowel arms